Baton Rouge Water Quality Summary

 Test Your Water

-Request free water quality testing by calling the Water Quality Hotline at (225) 389-5100 or visiting brwater.com/testing.
-While Baton Rouge’s aquifer water is naturally high quality, testing is recommended for homes with older plumbing systems.
+Request free water quality testing by calling the Water Quality Hotline at (225) 389-5100 or visiting brwater.com.
+While Baton Rouge’s aquifer water is naturally high quality and meets all federal standards, testing is recommended for homes with older plumbing systems or if you notice taste or appearance changes.

 Conserve Water

-Participate in Baton Rouge’s Water Conservation Program to protect the aquifer from overuse.
-Call (225) 389-3090 or visit brla.gov/conservation to learn about rebates for water-efficient fixtures and landscaping techniques appropriate for our climate.
+Participate in water conservation efforts to protect the Southern Hills Aquifer from overuse and salt water intrusion.
+Call (225) 389-3090 or visit brwater.com for information about conservation programs, efficient fixtures, and landscaping techniques appropriate for Louisiana’s climate.

 Consider Home Filtration